We may earn commission from affiliate links →

 Weather In The Balkans In Winter

-When thinking about the Balkans in winter, the first thing to remember is that the region is home to many different countries, and while some of them might experience abundant snowfall and very low temperatures, the countries located near the coast have less cold but somewhat rainy winters.
+When thinking about the Balkans in winter, the first thing to remember is that the region is home to many different countries.
+While some of them might experience abundant snowfall and very low temperatures, the countries located near the coast have less cold but somewhat rainy winters.

 In this guide, we have chosen some great things to do in winter in each Balkan country for you to consider before deciding on your final destination.